kartonfarkas/api_docs/source/suite/API_demo.rst

 .. note::

-   * The payload of the request (e.g. in the case of a ‘POST’ request) is not displayed on the API-demo page.
+   * The payload of the request (e.g. in the case of a ‘POST’ request) is not displayed on the API Demo page.